USS K-2 (SS-33): 1916

 K-2 was again underway on 29 January 1916.
 Bound for Key West, via Charleston, she reached on 4 February.
 Remaining just two days, she cleared to again to conduct training at Pensacola, as she had the preceding year.
-As before, she stopped for a visit at Tampa, enroute.
+As before, she stopped for a visit at Tampa, en route.
 She arrived at Pensacola, on 26 February and remained there conducting training for two months.

 With orders to proceed to the New York Navy Yard, K-2 cleared on 26 April 1916, and after touching at Key West, and Hampton Roads, Virginia, stood in to the New York Navy Yard, on 14 May, to undergo maintenance.
 While at the yard on 15 May, the steamer collided with K-2 prompting a board of investigation and a trial by the Steamboat Inspection Service for the steamer's second mate on a charge of negligence.

 K-2 completed her yard work and cleared the New York Navy Yard, on 3 August 1916, and arrived that same day at New London.
 Shifting to Newport, she operated from that station through the following weeks conducting maneuvers and other tactical training.
 At the completion of those exercises, she proceeded to the Philadelphia Navy Yard, via Cape May, New Jersey, and arrived on 1 September.
 After oiling, she departed on 3 September, for the New Jersey coast where she operated from Cold Spring Inlet, before returning to the Philadelphia Navy Yard, on 12 September.
 After four days, she departed on 16 September, bound for New London.
 Arriving on 18 September, she remained there until 30 October, when she proceeded down the Thames River into the Long Island Sound, bound for another docking at the New York Navy Yard.
 Upon her arrival later that same day, she entered the yard and remained there into 1917.